Citrulline Malate vs L-Citrulline

 Citrulline Malate or L-Citrulline?

-There’s been a bit of a “battle” going on in the pre workout industry as of late, with some proclaiming the superiority of L-Citrulline over Citrulline Malate.
+There’s been a bit of an L-Citrulline vs Citrulline Malate “battle” going on in the pre-workout industry as of late, with some proclaiming the superiority of the two ingredients.
 So, what’s the difference between the two, if any?

 When L-Citrulline is added to a pre workout supplement, it is solely the amino acid.
 There is no malate component to it, as you would get if you were supplementing with citrulline malate.
 Some believe that the pure amino acid is superior to citrulline malate in terms of effectiveness, but what does actual human research say?